Feature Story in Canadian Geographic: Wildflowers

 A journey of friendship, loss and healing in the footsteps of early 20th-century mountain explorer Mary Schäffer Warren

-Hot off the press, the latest issue of Canadian Geographic features a large feature about Wildflowers and walking in the footsteps of Mary Schäffer Warren, and includes numerous photographs by the late (and great) Natalie Gillis
+The March/April 2025 issue of Canadian Geographic features a story on Wildflowers and retracing the footsteps of Mary Schäffer Warren, accompanied by a stunning collection of photographs by the late and great Natalie Gillis.

 Established in 1930, Canadian Geographic is one of our nation’s most widely-read magazines, with over 4 million readers.
 We are honoured to see the story of this film featured in such a well-respected Canadian magazine, and the opportunity that is to bring our message to a wider audience.